-- Providing positive news for and about young people in Hepburn Shire through our social media streams at Council. - Youth Ball, CresFest, Australia Day Youth Awards - · Youth centric events - School Holiday Programs - Providing opportunities for young people to explore new hobbies by hosting free and accessible arts, cultural and sporting events including Skate Competitions, learn-to-skate sessions and art and craft workshops. - Supporting access for young people at local events such as ChillOut & CresFest elevate (v): to raise or lift to a higher position
+- Providing positive news for and about young people in Hepburn Shire through our social media streams at Council. - Youth Celebration events Eg. Youth Ball, CresFest, Australia Day Youth Awards - Youth led events such as FReeZA - School Holiday Activities - Providing opportunities for young people to explore new hobbies and creative pursuits by hosting free and accessible arts, cultural and sporting events including Skate Competitions, learn-to-skate sessions and art and craft workshops. - Supporting access for young people at local events such as ChillOut & CresFest elevate (v): to raise or lift to a higher position